practical-engelbart/vijaymateti.com/content/post/Using-Hugo-Docker-to-Build-Static-Website-Hosted-on-AWS-S3-Cloudfront.md

 docker build --build-arg HUGO_VERSION=0.53 --rm -f "Dockerfile" -t hugo:latest .
 ```

-May be you can wrap them all up in Makefile but I like to run these commands on terminal to feel connected with docker and aws cli once in a while.
+Maybe you can wrap them all up in Makefile but I like to run these commands on terminal to feel connected with docker and aws cli once in a while.

 ## 5. Create your Hugo site